EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 KStream is a data stream model in the Kafka Streams API that represents a stateless data stream.
 Stateless means that it does not maintain any state itself.
 It is a data stream that arrives sequentially and each record is processed independently.
 * [ ] What is a KTable?
 What is a compacted topic ?

+a KTable is essentially a changelog that reflects the latest state of a key-value pair.

+A compacted topic in Kafka is a type of topic where old records are discarded based on key retention.

 * [ ] What is a GlobalKTable?